 There are many other signs an insurance carrier is acting in bad faith.
 These range from minor, e.g., failing to communicate with the insured, to more serious signs such as repeatedly requesting the same information and documents when investigating a claim.
 Another prominent example of bad faith is failing to defend the insured or failing to provide insurance coverage.
 This leaves the insured party at the mercy of the person making the claim.
 A related issue with the denial of coverage is the insurance carrier’s reason for denying coverage.
-Insurance companies sometimes deny coverage by making false or misleading statements regarding the insurance policy or misrepresent the language of the insurance policy.
+Insurance companies sometimes deny coverage by making false or misleading statements regarding the insurance policy or misrepresenting the language of the insurance policy.
 Insurance companies sometimes threaten their policyholders or the person making the insurance claim.
-Finally, another common example of bad faith is when an insurance carrier delays paying out on a claim.
+Finally, another common example of bad faith is when an insurance carrier delays paying out a claim.

 Why Do Instances of Bad Faith Insurance Occur?